Mechanisms

 All supported mechanisms fall into the following five categories, each implementing different mechanisms types (addressing different protocols or scenarios):

-• Authenticators, which inspect HTTP requests for presence of authentication objects, like e.g. the presence of a specific cookie.
-If such objects exist, authenticators verify the related authentication status and obtain information about the corresponding subject.
-A subject, could be a user who tries to use particular functionality of the upstream service, a machine (if you have machine-2-machine interaction), or something different.
-Authenticators ensure the subject is authenticated and the information available about it is valid.
+Authenticators, which inspect HTTP requests for presence of authentication objects, like e.g. the presence of a specific cookie.
+If such objects exist, authenticators verify the related authentication status and obtain information about the corresponding principal.
+A principal, could be a user who tries to use particular functionality of the upstream service, a machine (if you have machine-2-machine interaction), or something different.
+Authenticators ensure each required principal is authenticated and that the information about it is valid.
+The authenticated principals together form the basis of the subject, which is used by all subsequent mechanisms.

-• Authorizers, which ensure that the subject obtained via an authenticator has the required permissions to submit the given HTTP request and thus to execute the corresponding logic in the upstream service.
+Authorizers, which ensure that the subject — composed of the verified principals — has the required permissions to submit the given HTTP request and thus to execute the corresponding logic in the upstream service.
 E.g. a specific endpoint of the upstream service might only be accessible to a "user" from the "admin" group, or to an HTTP request if a specific HTTP header is set.

-• Contextualizers, which enrich the information about the subject obtained via an authenticator with further contextual information, required either by the upstream service itself or an authorizer.
-This can be handy if the actual authentication system doesn’t have all information about the subject (which is usually the case in microservice architectures), or if dynamic information about the subject, like the current location based on the IP address, is required.
+Contextualizers, which enrich the information about the subject with further contextual information, required either by the upstream service itself or an authorizer.
+This can be handy if the actual authentication system doesn’t have all information about the subject (which is usually the case in microservice architectures), or if dynamic information about the subject, such as the current location inferred from the IP address, is required.

-• Finalizers, which, as the name implies, finalize the execution of the pipeline and enrich the request with data such as subject information or authentication tokens required by the upstream service.
-The available options range from doing nothing, adding a simple header over a structured JWT, to driving specific protocols, e.g. to obtain a token required by the upstream service.
+Finalizers, which, as the name implies, finalize the execution of the pipeline and enrich the request with data such as subject information or authentication tokens required by the upstream service.
+Available options range from doing nothing, to adding a simple header or structured JWT, to driving specific protocols, e.g. to obtain a token required by the upstream service.

-• Error Handlers, which are responsible for execution of logic if any of the mechanisms described above fail.
-These range from a simple error response to the client, which sent the request, to sophisticated ones, supporting complex logic and redirects.
+Error Handlers, which are responsible for execution of logic if any of the mechanisms described above fail.
+These range from a simple error response to the client, that sent the request, to sophisticated ones that support complex logic and redirects.

 Mechanisms Catalogue